alperkaya0/home-automation-project/README.md

 # Home Automation System

 This is a web-based home automation system that allows you to control your home appliances remotely.
 It includes a frontend and a backend, both written in Html, Css, Bootstrap, Chart.js AND PHP.
 The frontend is built using BootStrap, while the backend is built using PHP.
-And it doesn't include a database yet.
-We use keyValuePairs.txt instead of a database.
 Alper Kaya 20200808002, Meryem Ahıskalı 20200808054<br>

 ## Features